GSA/accessibility-for-teams/README.md

 ## Running the site

-The Accessibility Playbook runs on Jekyll.
+The Accessibility for Teams runs on Jekyll.
 To run it locally:

 - Clone the repository.
 - Get [Jekyll](https://jekyllrb.com/) and the necessary dependencies: `bundle install`